Bachelor of Podiatry

 To be eligible for the award of Bachelor of Podiatry a candidate shall successfully complete the equivalent of thirty two (32) units (384 credit points) comprising:

-- one (1) elective unit from Part B university elective units
+ii. one (1) elective unit from Part B University wide offerings.

-To be eligible for the award of Bachelor of Podiatry with Honours, a candidate shall successfully complete the equivalent of thirty two (32) units (384 credit points) comprising:
+To be eligible for the award of Bachelor of Podiatry with Honours a candidate shall successfully complete the equivalent of thirty two (32) units (384 credit points) comprising all units listed in Part C.

-- Candidates are not permitted to have an extended period of more than 18 months between study of any two (2) clinic units.
+Candidates are not permitted to have an extended period of more than 18 months between study of any two (2) units with professional experience learning.

-- Candidates are not permitted to have an extended period of more than 18 months between study of a theory unit that relates specifically to a particular clinic unit.
+Candidates are not permitted to have an extended period of more than 18 months between study of a theory unit that relates specifically to a particular unit with professional experience learning.

-- Subsequent to Progression in clinic-based units requirements (a) and (b) above, candidates who have an interrupted study sequence of more than 18 months will be assessed on a case-by-case basis and may be required to undertake a specified supported professional experience placement to ensure clinic currency prior to continuation of the course.
+Subsequent the above, candidates who have an interrupted study sequence of more than 18 months will be assessed on a case-by-case basis and may be required to undertake a specified supported professional experience placement to ensure professional experience currency prior to continuation of the course.

 Schedule of units